oscarcosta/dining-philosophers/README.md

 # Dining Philosophers Problem
 ### Two different solutions to solve the Dining Philosopher Problem from The Little Book of Semaphores

-Both solutions is implemented in Java, each one using different components.
+Both solutions are implemented in Java, each one using different components.

 + **diningPhilosophersMutex** is using a *Semaphore* to guarantee the mutual exclusion